 - Discussion rooms are only available to groups of two or more students.

 - No food is permitted in discussion rooms.

 - Please keep noise to a reasonable level.

-- If you are not able to make use of your discussion room booking please cancel it.
-You can do this by clicking on your existing booking, then clicking the modify button, followed by the delete button.
+- If you are not able to make it to your discussion room booking please cancel it.
+You can do this by clicking on your existing booking in DiBs, then clicking the delete button.

-- Due to heavy demand, if you do not arrive within 15 minutes of the booked time, the booking will be cancelled.
-If you arrive later than 15 minutes and still wish to use a room, contact Library staff at the front desk and they will allocate another room if the originally booked room is no longer available.
+- Due to high demand, if you do not arrive within 15 minutes of the booked time, the booking may be cancelled, to allow other students to use the room.
+If you arrive later than 15 minutes and still wish to use a room, please contact Library staff at the front desk.
+They will try to locate another room for you if the originally booked room is no longer available.

-- Do not leave books or other materials in the discussion rooms.
+- Please do not leave books, rubbish or other materials in the discussion rooms.